Antonio Deinde Fernandez: Personal life

 His fifth partner was African-American Sandra Inett Price.
 She took the name Aduke Fernandez at their union, which she said began in 1982 with a tribal wedding in Nigeria, though at their divorce proceedings in 2003 he said they were never formally married.
 Two daughters were born of this union: Atinuke Fernandez in 1984, and Abimbola Fernandez in 1989.
 On Abimbola's French birth certificate, Fernandez wrote that his own birth year was 1936, not 1929.
 The family lived in a chateau in Pontpoint, France, then moved to New York and bought the historic All View Estate, and later lived in Edinburgh.
 In May 2003, Fernandez left Aduke and their Edinburgh mansion to live at the Ritz Hotel in Paris.
 Aduke initiated divorce proceedings in July 2003, and sued for £300 million, one of the largest divorce suits in history.
 Lord Brodie presided over the case, which was eventually settled for 36 monthly payments of £30,000 totalling £1,080,000.
 Aduke died in 2013, after having reconciled with Fernandez, speaking to him on the telephone.
 Living in New York City, daughter Abimbola followed a music career against the wishes of her father, and was in the band Pink Grenade in 2014, appearing in two controversial videos.

 The sixth partner of Fernandez was Halima Maude, once a beauty queen of Kano.
 She was previously married, and had two children before meeting Fernandez.
 They married in 2003 when he was 74, and lived in Brussels.
 She remarried in July 2018, three years after the death of Fernandez.

+In addition to the various titles that he held in the Nigerian chieftaincy system, Chief Fernandez was also the feudal baron of Dudley in Scotland.
+He purchased this title for £59,000, and held it until his death.